Étienne François de Choiseul, Duke of Choiseul: Rebuilding French power

 In the years following the 1763 Treaty of Paris, Choiseul attempted to rebuild the French military.
 Alarmed by the British victory in the Seven Years' War and the upset in the European balance of power that followed, he tried to secure continued Spanish support for a future war of revenge against Britain and drew up a number of plans for an invasion of Britain.
 In an effort to compensate for French territorial losses, he added Corsica and Lorraine to the crown of France.
 He directed the French conquest of Corsica.
-He also oversaw a failed scheme to settle Guiana.
+He also oversaw a failed scheme to settle Guiana at Kourou.

 By the late 1760s Choiseul was concerned by the growing strength of Russia around the Baltic Sea fearing that Britain was behind it.
 He believed they were planning a "northern league" against France.
 To counter this he hoped to depose or severely weaken the power of Catherine the Great by encouraging the Ottoman Empire to attack Russia.

 However, Choiseul's fall was caused by his action against the Jesuits and by his support of their opponent La Chalotais, and of the provincial parlements.
 After the death of Madame de Pompadour in 1764, his enemies, incorporating the King's new mistress, Madame du Barry, in their plots, and the chancellor Maupeou, were too strong for him.
 He had supported his sister Béatrix de Choiseul-Stainville, in her attempt to succeed Madame de Pompadour as the king's mistress, which placed him in opposition to Madame du Barry.
 In an attempt to boost the Austrian alliance, Choiseul was an advocate of the marriage between the Dauphin, the future Louis XVI, and the archduchess Marie Antoinette, a daughter of the Holy Roman Empress Maria Theresa and the Emperor Francis I. Choiseul considered the marriage a personal triumph and believed it would cement his position of power.

 In 1770, a dispute between Britain and Spain over the Falkland Islands threatened to flare into open warfare.
 As part of his long-term strategy to overturn what he perceived as British hegemony, Choiseul strongly supported Spain and mobilised the French military in preparation for war.
 Louis XV, who sought peace after the wars that had dominated much of his reign, was angry when he discovered that.
 At the height of the Falkland Crisis in 1770, Choiseul was dismissed and ordered to retire to his country estate, the Château de Chanteloup.
 The crisis was then settled peacefully by Britain and Spain.